Cauchy — Threat Detection and Response at Scale

 Serverless processing of security logs using DuckDB and delta-rs

-Delta tables have been used for security log storage since the beginning - when Delta Lake was introduced at the 2018 Spark+AI summit, Apple’s threat detection and response platform.
-Apple’s architecture was built around a design where upstream systems wrote to s3 and then Spark structured streaming jobs were used with the s3-sqs source to process new files as they arrived.
+Delta tables have been used for security log storage for a long time.
+In fact, when Delta Lake was introduced at the 2018 Spark+AI summit, the first featured use case was Apple’s threat detection and response platform.
+Their architecture was built around a design where logs where written to S3, and then Spark structured streaming jobs were used with the s3-sqs source to process new files as they arrived.

-The general architecture of a security log ingestion pipeline is shown below:
+Let us first look at the general architecture of a security log ingestion pipeline.

 Parser